closed-loop-ai/closedloop-cli/CONTRIBUTING.md

-# Contributing to ClosedLoop CLI
+# Contributing to ClosedLoop AI CLI

-Thank you for your interest in contributing to the ClosedLoop CLI!
+Thank you for your interest in contributing to the ClosedLoop AI CLI!
 We welcome contributions from the community and are grateful for your help in making this project better.

 ## 🚀 Getting Started